EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 However, it's not all sunshine and rainbows, of course, everyhing in tech is trade-off.
 The separate metadata array does consume extra memory (about 1/16th to 1/8th of the main array), which is usually a great trade-off because memory is one of the cheapest resources.

-Also the implementation is complex—thankfully, but that doesn't involve you, because you're going to use it the same way you have always used it.
+Also the implementation is complex—thankfully, it can be daunting for those working on it.
+But my bet is that you're not so it doesn't involve you, you're going to use it the same way you have always used it, just with better performance.